-I put myself to work and did some research on what happens when you decide to stop taking creatine.
+I put myself to work and did some research on what happens when you decide to stop taking creatine supplementation.

 What Are The Side Effects Of Stopping Creatine Use?

-Some people don’t realize that your body may have adverse reactions to not taking creatine supplement anymore.
+Some people don’t realize that your body may have adverse reactions to not taking creatine supplements anymore.

-Here are some commonly reported side effects when you stop using creatine.
+Here are some commonly reported side effects after stopping creatine supplementation.